jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 Some automotive hacking discoveries are created and shared by cybersecurity experts and white hat hackers with the intent to raise awareness and encourage addressing risks.
 Other automotive hacking ploys are created and shared over social media with malicious intent.
 Regardless of initial intent, information shared on social media may encourage additional threat actors, offering easy access to tools and jailbreaks.
-The viral nature of social media amplifies the speed and reach of exploits, leading to reputational damage, financial losses, and operational disruption making it crucial for OEMs to stay vigilant and adopt robust cybersecurity strategies to mitigate the risks posed by this new frontier of cyber threats.
+The viral nature of social media amplifies the speed and reach of exploits, leading to reputational damage, financial losses, and operational disruption —making it crucial for OEMs to stay vigilant and adopt robust cybersecurity strategies to mitigate the risks posed by this new frontier of cyber threats.
-A prime example of this is the so\-called TikTok Challenge which went viral in October 2022, leading to the nationwide theft of tens of thousands of vehicles manufactured by one Korean OEM.
+A prime example of this is the so\-called “TikTok Challenge” which went viral in October 2022, leading to the nationwide theft of tens of thousands of vehicles manufactured by one Korean OEM.
 A year earlier, Milwaukee, Wisconsin, saw a significant increase in car thefts, mainly from one Korean OEM, with many of the suspected thieves being too young to drive.
-On social media, videos emerged showing young people joyriding in these carsspeeding and swerving, sometimes hanging out of windows.
-The aim of these thieves wasnt to strip and sell parts from cars, but rather to gain social media clout and views.27 As videos showing how to steal the vehicles spread, thefts of the Korean OEM spiked across the country the following year.28
+On social media, videos emerged showing young people joyriding in these cars—speeding and swerving, sometimes hanging out of windows.
+The aim of these thieves wasn’t to strip and sell parts from cars, but rather to gain social media clout and views.27 As videos showing how to steal the vehicles spread, thefts of the Korean OEM spiked across the country the following year.28
-In January 2023, it was reported that two of Americas largest auto insurers refused to write policies in certain cities for the affected vehicles as they were found to be easy to steal.29
+In January 2023, it was reported that two of America’s largest auto insurers refused to write policies in certain cities for the affected vehicles as they were found to be easy to steal.29
-In a February 2023 press release, NHTSA called out TikTok by name, stating that a TikTok social media challenge has spread nationwide and has resulted in at least 14 reported crashes and eight fatalities,30 and advised consumers that the Korean OEM offered a free dealer\-installed anti\-theft software update that attempted to reduce the risk in over 8\.3 million US vehicles.31 In May 2023, the Korean OEM also agreed to pay up to $200 million to settle one class\-action lawsuit, but it still faces lawsuits from insurers and cities, with more to follow, as thefts of the affected vehicles continue to rise.
+In a February 2023 press release, NHTSA called out TikTok by name, stating that “a TikTok social media challenge has spread nationwide and has resulted in at least 14 reported crashes and eight fatalities,”30 and advised consumers that the Korean OEM offered a free dealer\-installed anti\-theft software update that attempted to reduce the risk in over 8\.3 million US vehicles.31 In May 2023, the Korean OEM also agreed to pay up to $200 million to settle one class\-action lawsuit, but it still faces lawsuits from insurers and cities, with‌ more to follow, as thefts of the affected vehicles continue to rise.
 SPOTLIGHT
 28
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 29
- 2024 Upstream Security Ltd. All Rights Reserved Jailbreaking infotainment systems is also trending on social media.
+© 2024 Upstream Security Ltd. All Rights Reserved Jailbreaking infotainment systems is also trending on social media.
 In September 2023, unauthorized firmware updates and custom software impacting various infotainment systems of EVs from multiple OEMs were offered for sale on Facebook by a high\-profile automotive threat actor.
 The threat actor has a large Facebook community with 44,000 followers, indicating significant exposure of the products sold, and is also highly active on other social media platforms, such as Youtube, where he publishes services